-6.13 Borrower Inquiries
+6.13 Borrower Inquiries (12/20/24)11

 Each PFI and Servicer is required to expeditiously respond to inquiries from Borrowers' or the Borrowers' successor in interest and provide the Borrowers or their successor in interest with timely and appropriate information regarding the Borrowers' Mortgage Loan.
-If a rescission notice is received from a Borrower or their successor in interest, immediate notification to the current Servicer of the Mortgage Loan, the MPF Provider, the investor, and the MPF Bank is required.
+If a rescission notice is received from a Borrower or their successor in interest, immediate notification to the current Servicer of the Mortgage Loan, the MPF Provider (through the MPF Customer Service Portal, by email to MPF-Help@fhlbc.com or at 877.345.2673), the investor, and the MPF Bank (see Exhibit T) is required.